smartstore/dev-docs-code-examples/README.md

 1. Copy this repository into the same directory as your Smartstore repository.
 2. Run `create-symlinks.bat`.
+	1. Run `create-theme-symlinks.bat`, if you want to install a theme.
 3. Open Visual Studio, click **Open a project or solution** and select `Smartstore.CodeExamples-sym.sln` solution file.

 ## Directory structure